 National Consultants (NC) will be hired as necessary to coordinate and implement Project activities.
 Consultation arrangements will vary country to country based on need, available expertise, and country workplan.
 National Consultants will report jointly to the Global Project Coordinator/Technical Advisor and a designee of the NPSC.
-NCs will coordinate and/or carry out: support activities in model facilities on implementation of model programs; activities in the deployment of appropriate technologies; activities towards institutionalization and roll-out of the national training programs; activities necessary to hold successful national conferences; and dissemination, monitoring and evaluation activities.
-Project activities in Tanzania will be undertaken by the University of Dar es Salaam and by the NGO AGENDA (see Annex 1).
+NCs will coordinate and/or carry out: support activities in model facilities in implementation of model programs; activities in the deployment of appropriate technologies; activities towards institutionalization and roll-out of the national training programs; activities.
+Project activities in Tanzania will be undertaken by the University of Dar es Salaam and by the NGO Agenda (see Annex 2D).